MarioLisbona/CA-T1A3-terminal-app/README.md

 ### **Feature 5 - Creating a new Contact Book or Accessing an existing one**

-The application will start on a menu prompting the user to make a choice between creating a new contacts book or creating a new one.
-They can also quit the application at this stage as well.
+The application will start with a menu prompting the user to make a choice between creating a new contacts book or opening an existing one.
+They can also quit the application at this stage.

 I am including this feature because I wanted the user (Educator) to have some mock data to play around with rather than having to enter information to test the features.

-If the user wants to access an existing contacts book then firstly an instance of the TinyDB class will need to be created along with the path to the contacts.json file.
+If the user wants to access an existing contacts book then firstly an instance of the TinyDB class will need to be created along with the path to the mock-data.json file.
 Once this is done, we can assign the contents of the json file to a variable.
 We need to find the next available ID so that we aren't creating ID’s that clash with the existing contacts.
 This will be done by accessing TinyDB’s .doc_id method.
 This will return the ID that is assigned to each document (contact) in the json file.
 The application will need to iterate over the entire json file to find the last ID that is used.
 This will be incremented by 1 and used for the next contact that is created.

 If the user chooses to create a new database then the user ID will need to be initialised to zero and then the new database will be iterated over.